Want to teach your kids about Lei Day in Hawaii? Learn all about Hawaiian leis and how people celebrate Hawaiian May Day in the Islands on May 1st.

 Make a Foam Flower Lei

 This is the perfect preschool or elementary school activity to celebrate Lei Day.
-You can cut the flowers out of foam yourself or buy this foam flower lei making kit with everything you need.
+You can cut the flowers out of foam yourself or buy this foam flower lei-making kit with everything you need.
 Find the best prices here.

 Make a Candy Lei